 - Adoption of this document

-This document was approved by the CSP Council on 03 SEPTEMBER 2019 and replaces the following documents:
+This document was approved on 03 September 2019 and amended on 19 March 2020 by the CSP Council and replaces the following document:

 - Organizational Principles of the Civic Colidarity Platform of 2012;